16 female must-follow influencers in HR tech

 Who inspires you in the HR technology sector?

-In honour of International Women’s Day, we wanted to shine a spotlight on some of the inspiring females up to great things in HR tech.
+In honor of International Women’s Day, we wanted to shine a spotlight on some of the inspiring females up to great things in HR tech.
 So, here’s our list of 16 female influencers in HR tech to follow this year.

 Have we missed anyone?
 Let us know who inspires you by tweeting us at @SagePeople.